Fun Lunchbox Recipe: Pizza Bento Box for Produce for Kids

 They hired me to develop some recipes for them and to take pictures of more.
 Once a week for the next 2 months I’ll be posting about their healthy family-friendly foods.
 I hope you enjoy all this produce-filled inspiration.

-Now tell me, how do you add fun to your healthy lunchboxes?
+Now tell me, how do you add healthy fun to your kid’s lunch boxes?

 Do you have ideas for other lunches that kids assemble themselves?